This service charter sets out the standard of service you can expect to receive from the Australian Maritime Safety Authority.

 Read more about making a Freedom of Information application.

 Monitoring and review

-We regularly review our client feedback mechanisms, including the currency of our service charter, to ensure that it continues to reflect your needs and expectations.
+We regularly review our customer feedback mechanisms, including the currency of our service charter, to ensure that it continues to reflect our customer’s service expectations.

 We monitor our performance against our service charter through the AMSA Management System, which includes a review process.
-We regularly publish information and publications about our functions, our governance, and planning and reporting:
+We regularly publish information about our functions, our governance, and planning and reporting.